Anu-123-gif/Axia-Connect/README.md

 ## Features:

-* Join multiple users to a session with special code/name given by the person whop initiates the meeting.
+* Join multiple users to a session with special code/name given by the person who initiates the meeting.
 * Authentication using email and password making use of express-passport.
 * Option of muting video/audio.
 * Chat with other users in the session.